Draygyn/arcane-adjudicator/README.md

 ## What's Included So Far

 - A custom homepage with a glowing countdown orb
-- Draygyn’s branding and project intro
 - GitHub Pages hosting

 ## What’s Coming Next

 - Discord bot integration
-- Real-time battle tracking
 - Tournament creation and ranking
 - Player and team dashboards

 ## Credits

-Built with joy and a healthy dose of chaos by Dave.
+Built with joy and a healthy dose of chaos by Draygyn.
 Fronted by the one and only magical tournament beaver.

 ---